Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Projectile - light rice bag, trebuchet designed to have limited range and velocity, and will not hurt on impact, even at high speeds.
-Make sure people do not stand in front of the trebuchets when firing - could indicate firing zone with some hazard tape.
+Make sure people do not stand in front of the trebuchets when firing - indicate firing zone with some hazard tape.
 Avoid busy areas/thoroughfares.
 If the area happens to get busy mid-demonstration, either ask people to evacuate the 'smash zone' or wait until they have moved.
 Call first aider if required.

 **After Mitigation**: Likelihood: 3, Severity: 2, Overall: 6